yaronf/I-D/annotations/draft-sheffer-ietf-rfc-annotations.md

 * Go to https://hypothes.is/, paste a link, e.g. https://tools.ietf.org/html/rfc1149 and press Annotate.
 * Now open the sidebar to view existing public annotations.
 * Highlight some text and right-click it.
 You will need to sign up for an account to create your own annotations.

 --- back

 # Document History

+## -01

+* Minor changes after meeting with the Hypothesis team.

 ## draft-sheffer-ietf-rfc-annotations-00